 More than 80% of HSAP mentors (86%-93%) reported being at least somewhat satisfied with all program features except for communication with the ARO (50%) and research abstract preparation requirements (71%); relatively large numbers of mentors reported having not experienced either of these features (43% and 14% respectively).

 Mentors who responded to open-ended items all made positive comments about HSAP.
-Mentors most frequently mentioned as program strengths the hands-on research experience apprentices receive, followed by the career information apprentices receive, the stipends apprentices are paid, and the program's administration.
+Mentors most frequently mentioned as program strengths the apprentices.